koyeary/drkatz-armchair/README.md

 After downloading, you'll want to install the Inquirer npm package.
 The Output directory contains an example of a rendered html file, as well as a local file of css styling.
 When you run the program yourself, it will overwrite the existing html file.

-You can also check out the example site here: https://drive.google.com/file/d/14BYnjwHFutwgRpNMnlLSEpF_AiEOY2iK/view?usp=sharing.
+You can also check out the functionality and example site here: https://drive.google.com/file/d/1UjDV9gjNAHx67ka6DOmb-YPZOIwtFUCJ/view

 ## Usage